uscreen/dev-service/README.md

       name: "foobar-dev-repo-elasticsearch-data"
 ```

-This action has following features & caveats:
+This action has the following features & caveats:

 - The service's name is automatically derived from the service's image name
 - An adequate `container_name` is automatically added and will overwrite any existing container name